 Christian joined Watsi on April 23rd, 2015.
-Five years ago, Christian became the 1154th member to automatically support a new Watsi patient every month.
-Since then, 4,800 more people have become monthly donors!
-Christian's most recent donation traveled 8,500 miles to support Esther, a mother of six from Kenya, to fund surgery for her acute appendicitis.
+Six years ago, Christian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Christian's most recent donation traveled 8,500 miles to support Seth, a one-year-old from Kenya, to fund surgery for his birth condition.